I am a Japanese female who came to the U.S. for the research opportunity as a scientist.

 Because I didn't eat anything last night, I ate porridge for breakfast.

 Today started with a steep switchback to Sunrise Camp.
+After that, it was downhill to the Tuolumne Meadows.

 I had a side trip to Cathedral Lake.
 It was beautiful.
 Cathedral Peak in the back of the lake was so cool.